GSA/fpki-guides/_common/01_prepare_to_migrate.md

 ---

-Use the checklist below to prepare your agency for the migration to the Federal Common Policy CA G2.
+Use the checklist below to prepare your agency for the migration to the Federal Common Policy CA (FCPCA) G2.
 The checklist highlights activities as they relate to the following roles:
-- Information Technology Engineers and System Administrators (ENG)
+- **ENG** - Information technology engineers and system administrators
-- Application Developers and Owners (APP)
+- **APP** - Application developers and owners
-- Project Managers (PM)
+- **PM** - Project managers
-- Chief Information Officers (CIO)
+- **CIO** - Chief information officers
-- Chief Security Officers (CSO)
+- **CSO** - Chief security officers

-Agency staff are encouraged to participate in steps where their roles are listed in blue, bold font.
+We encourage agency staff to participate in steps where their roles appear in blue, bold font.

 <style>
 .title {font-size: 20px; color: white; background-color: #112e51; font-weight: 900;}